cagla-su/Linux-Gaming-Guide/Linux-Gaming-Guide.md

 ### Notes
 - You can install these software from either your **package manager** or **Flatpak**.
 - If you're using [CachyOS](https://cachyos.org/) or if you have [CachyOS repositories](https://github.com/CachyOS/linux-cachyos#cachyos-repositories) enabled in your **Arch system**, you can install [cachyos-gaming-meta](https://github.com/CachyOS/CachyOS-PKGBUILDS/blob/master/cachyos-gaming-meta/PKGBUILD) package to install all the necessary gaming components.
-	- You can do so via `sudo pacman -S cachyos-gaming-meta` command
 - You can use [ProtonDB](https://www.protondb.com) to check whether your Windows games on Steam are playable on Linux.
 	- If your game is ranked as **silver or lower**, that means it is **not supported or unplayable**.
 	- You can get optimization tips if other reviewers wrote any.